Call now in confidence immediate help & advice 24/7

 You can find Alcoholics Anonymous meetings in Birmingham here.
 You can find Narcotics Anonymous meetings in Birmingham here.

 Each treatment plan will have both short and long-term goals [2].
-How effective your treatment is depends on what both your short and long-term goals are.
+How effective your rehab treatment is depends on what both your short and long-term goals are.

 The goal of most rehab and treatment plans is to achieve sobriety and abstinence, although not everyone is able to achieve this by attending drug and alcohol rehab in Birmingham or throughout the rest of the UK.